Edison-web/python-dictionary/README.md

  print(prices)
  print(last_week)

- 'last_week' is the number of purchases made the previous week.
+ :bulb:'last_week' is the number of purchases made the previous week.

 ## Author👨
 Edison Denutsui